dsccommunity/xPSDesiredStateConfiguration/README.md

   * Fixes issue where Get-TargetResource or Test-TargetResource will throw an exception if the target service is configured with a non-existent dependency.
   * Refactored Get-TargetResource Unit tests.
+* Fixes files which are getting triggered for re-encoding after recent checkin (possibly #472)

 ### 8.5.0.0